PrefectHQ/prefect-databricks/README.md

 print(message)
 ```

-Here, the flow launches a new cluster to run `example.ipynb`, waiting for its completion.
+Here, the flow launches a new cluster to run `example.ipynb` and waits for the completion of the notebook run.
 Replace the placeholders and run.

 ```python
 from prefect import flow